artburkart/docker-chicagoboss/README.md

   CMD ["/usr/bin/supervisord"]
   ```

+4. Move your existing project's code into the `app` directory

-4. Build the Dockerfile
+5. Build the Dockerfile

   `docker build -t app-image .`

-5. Run the container
+6. Run the container

   `docker run -v /path/to/your/app:/app -p 8001:8001 -d --name app app-image`

-6. From here you can connect to the Docker container directly
+7. From here you can connect to the Docker container directly

   `docker exec -it app /bin/bash`

-7. Or you can edit the files in your `/path/to/your/app` directory and see that your changes are reflected in the container
+8. Or you can edit the files in your `/path/to/your/app` directory and see that your changes are reflected in the container

+## Developing an app from scratch
+###### I assume we have a folder named after your project and it contains your Dockerfile and a folder named 'app' (your project's code)

+1. Follow steps 1-3 above

+2. Create an empty folder and name it `app`

+3. Build the Dockerfile

+  `docker build -t app-image .`

+4. Initialize your app inside a throwaway container (this creates the base web server on your local machine without requiring Erlang or Chicago Boss to be installed on it)

+  `docker run -v $(pwd)/app:/app --entrypoint /bin/bash app-image -c 'cd /ChicagoBoss && make app PROJECT=app'`

+5. Fire up a daemonized container named `app` with your web server running in it

+  `docker run -v $(pwd)/app:/app -p 8001:8001 -d --name app app-image`

+6. If you go to [http://localhost:8001](http://localhost:8001), you should see a message that says "No routes matched the requested URL."

+  - Cash money!

+7. Now that your container is running, you can open your favorite text editor and edit any file in the `app` folder on your local machine

+  - All changes will be reflected in your container immediately, so you can develop just like you normally would if the web server was running directly on your local machine

+8. If, for some reason, you need to gain access to the container's terminal, you can run the following:

+  `docker exec -it app bash`

+9. Unless you create a startup script to start your Docker container, you will need to turn it back on when you reboot your machine.

+  `docker start app`

+## If you're on OSX

+1. Since docker can't run natively in OSX, it runs inside a vagrant instance.
+I use Boot2Docker, but its setup is outside the scope of this README.

+2. If you have it running and all the above worked for you, then the last step is to run `boot2docker ip`

+  - Let's say `boot2docker ip` returns 192.168.59.103, then your server is accessible from http://192.168.59.103:8001/